art-from-the-machine/Mantella/docs/pages/installation_fallout4.md

   Mantella will apply changes on the next restart.
   *We recommend using a CSV editor like **ModernCSV** for clean edits.*

-  See [here](https://art-from-the-machine.github.io/Mantella/pages/adding_modded_npcs.html) for more details about character overrides and custom bios (be sure to save inside the Fallout4 folder and not Skyrim)
+  See [here](https://art-from-the-machine.github.io/Mantella/pages/adding_modded_npcs.html) for more details about character overrides and custom bios.

 ---